exograph/exograph/docs/docs/postgres/embeddings.md

 }
 ```

+Here, the `orderBy` clause for the vector field accepts a `distanceTo` operator to specify the target vector and an `order` to specify the sorting order.
+Exograph will automatically use the distance function specified for the field using the `@distanceFunction` annotation (see [Customizing Embeddings](#customizing-embeddings)).

+#### Filtering based on distance

 Limiting the number of documents is often sufficient for a typical search or RAG application.
-However, you can also use the `similar` operator to filter documents based on the distance from the search vector:
+However, sometimes you want to ensure that you retrieve only documents within a certain distance.
+For this, you can also use the `similar` operator to filter documents based on the distance from the search vector:

 ```graphql
 query similar($searchVector: [Float!]!) {